Jump to main content

 Forest management and nature conservation biology

-This course offers broad and in-depth insight into the construction, management and use of forests and woodland as a resource for different values and goals.
+The course focuses on topics like how human activity, in different ways, can both cause harm and be used to benefit forest ecosystems.
+Overall it offers broad and in-depth insight into the construction, management and use of forests and woodland as a resource for different values and goals.

 Course admin Karin Nilsson